Travel and Getting to Val d’Isere

 By Train

-Trains arrive daily at Bourg Saint Maurice Station, which is only 30km away, making train travel to Val d’Isere an attractive option.
-From Bourg St Maurice station, Cars Martin (www.cars-martin.fr) provide transfers to Val d’Isere that tie in with the train times.
-If you are on a self-catering ski holiday, Bourg St Maurice isn’t a bad place to be as you can stock up on your food provisions for the week in one of the supermarkets (there’s a large Super U there) which will save you a small fortune.
+Trains arrive daily at Bourg Saint Maurice Station, which is only 30km away, making train travel to Val d’Isère an attractive option, with a transfer up the mountain then necessary.
+If you are on a self-catering ski holiday, Bourg St Maurice isn’t a bad place to stop as you can stock up on your food provisions for the week in one of the supermarkets (there’s a large Super U there) which will save you a small fortune.

-There are also daily services that require a change in Paris from Gare du Nord to Paris Austerlitz station.
-The domestic TGV will then takes you to Bourg St Maurice (ww.raileurope.com), again with an evening arrival time.
-This option makes it not only easy, but also flexible to use the train to travel to Val d’Isere.
+Daily services require a change in Paris from Gare du Nord to Paris Austerlitz station.
+The domestic TGV will then takes you to Bourg St Maurice (bookable at Rail Europe), again with an evening arrival time.
+This option makes it not only easy, but also flexible to use the train to travel to Val d’Isère.

 Self-Drive